Back to Our Subjects

 Writing

-• producing clear and coherent text: writing effectively about literature for a range of purposes such as: to describe, explain, summarise, argue, analyse and evaluate; discussing and maintaining a point of view; selecting and emphasising key points; using relevant quotations and using detailed textual references
+• producing clear and coherent text: writing effectively about literature for a range of purposes such as: describing, explaining, summarising, arguing, analysing and evaluating; discussing and maintaining a point of view; selecting and emphasising key points; using relevant quotations and using detailed textual references

 • accurate Standard English: accurate spelling, punctuation and grammar.

-Students will be supported with a number of different types of assessment materials to ensure they reach their full potential in all three year course using each year’s respective Criterion within the Middle Years Program.
-They will be assessed for each criterion at least twice throughout the academic year:
+Students will be supported with a number of different types of assessment materials to ensure they reach their full potential in their third and final year using the Year 2 Criterion within the MYP Program.
+They will be assessed for each criterion twice throughout the academic year:

 • Criterion A- Analysing